zakmayfield/nft-dapp/README.md

 - Project Info

 ### ✅ Install MetaMask extension
-- This dApp currently only works with MetaMask, please install MetaMask to continue with minting
+- This dApp currently only works with MetaMask

 ---
 ```Be sure to view the console and watch the logs as you fire up the app and go through the process of minting.
 It's detailed enough to pinpoint where MetaMask errors may occur.```